colorstackorg/oyster/docs/how-to-enable-emails.md

-`SMTP_PASSWORD` is the password to your email account. _Note that for your security, many services like Gmail won't let you authenticate with just your plain password, and you have to general a special password to use for authentication._ Example:
+`SMTP_PASSWORD` is the password to your email account. _Note that for your security, many services like Gmail won't let you authenticate with just your plain password, and you have to generate a special password to use for authentication._ Example:

 ```